class1c-j/PROG-ScrabbleJr/ReadMe.txt

   user may type "hint" and the game will suggest a valid place where they can play.

-  -> The menu was also used here, though only at the begining.
+  -> The menu was also used here, though only at the beginning.

   -> The game's interface will adapt itself according to the size of the board chosen